 Two reasons for including higher-value products

-You might well get people who want that higher-end product and want to join your waiting list, which will give you some valuable information about demand.
+You might get people who want that higher-end product and want to join your waiting list, which will give you some valuable information about demand.

 We’ve talked about how humans don’t necessarily jump up the next rung of your value ladder and that it’s helpful to think in terms of a more complex product ecosystem instead.
 But there is one area within the ecosystem where you can encourage people to make a little jump, and that’s with upsells.